-If a thumbprint cookie and a peanut butter cookie had a baby, it would be one of these rich and delicious peanut butter jelly cookies!
+If a thumbprint cookie and a peanut butter cookie had a baby, it would be one of these rich and delicious peanut butter and jelly cookies!
 A salty and sweet peanut butter cookie base is filled with strawberry jam and baked to chewy, gooey perfection to create these flavorful and nostalgic cookies.

 These PB&J cookies are perfect for adding to your kid’s lunchbox, serving as a fun weekend breakfast treat, or taking to your next bridal or baby shower.
 Trust me, these 20-minute, one-bowl cookies are sure to become a household staple in no time!

 Thumbprint cookies are fun to make!
 Thumbprint just means you create a little indent on the top of the cookie with your thumb (or a spoon) to fill with another flavor.
+I promise they are easy to make.

 Peanut Butter and Jelly Cookies Ingredients